Heimwehr: Final years

 After the Social Democratic Party was outlawed on 12 February 1934, the Nazi Party became the new enemy of those Heimwehr associations that supported the political course of the federal government, while the associations of Styria and Carinthia moved more and more in the direction of the Nazis and eventually merged organizationally with them.

-During the period of the Austrofascist Federal State of Austria (1933–1938), the Heimwehr performed police and security duties as part of the Schutzkorps.
+During the period of the authoritarian Federal State of Austria (1934–1938), the Heimwehr performed police and security duties as part of the Schutzkorps.
 During the February uprising and the failed National Socialist July Putsch, they not only took on reconnaissance, guard and security tasks but also independently carried out smaller combat missions, thus relieving other groups such as the gendarmerie and the federal army that were fighting on the government side.
 When all defence associations (Wehrverbände) were disbanded in 1936 under Chancellor Kurt Schuschnigg, the Heimwehr was for the most part absorbed into the Fatherland Front and the Front Militia (Frontmiliz).